glycerine/rpc25519/README.md

 At the moment I wrote this to support goq moving to a sane RPC system.
 It does not have the bells and whistles needed for general purpose usability.
 But the bones are there.
+It works well under my `goq` distributed job queueing system as a transport.

+The docs and examples and user facing API just need some polish to remove any rough edges.

 It is public because my [distributed job queuing facility goq](https://github.com/glycerine/goq) is public and it needed it.